 - Twitter – Mostly personal finance related stuff.

 As some of our long-time readers may know, my parents are semi-retired in Chiang Mai, Thailand.
 They are here for an extended visit so I thought I’d take this opportunity to pick their brains on how much it costs to live there.
 I’m very curious to find out because we are planning to live in Chiang Mai for a few years after Mrs. RB40 retires.

 Here are some reasons why I want to live in Chiang Mai for a few years.

 - Travel Headquarters – We would love to explore Asia more and Chiang Mai would be a great HQ.
 Burma and Laos are within driving distance (long drive.)
 Chiang Mai also has an international airport with flights to many other surrounding countries.
 I would love to visit China, Japan, and Korea again.

-- Healthcare – Mrs. RB40 will most likely retire before Medicare kicks in for us.
+- Healthcare – Mrs. RB40 will retire before Medicare kicks in for us.
 We can get public healthcare in Thailand and that can save a ton of money.
 If the public system doesn’t work out, then we can use the private hospitals.
-The cost of care is much more affordable there than in the US.
+The cost of healthcare is much more affordable there than in the US.